tomoki10/localstack-on-github-actions-sample/README.md

 ## Getting Started

-Get the source
+Fork this repository.You can verify that it works by creating a PR.(Or change the pull_request part to push, etc.)

+If you want to check the code, get the source.

 ```
 git clone https://github.com/tomoki10/localstack-on-github-actions-sample.git
 ```

-Fork this repository.You can verify that it works by creating a PR.(Or change the pull_request part to push, etc.)

 ```
 /.gihub/workflows/main.yml